Transformation Double Categories Associated to 2-Group Actions: Transformation Double Category for a 2-Group Action

 The situation is entirely analogous to the transformation groupoid for an ordinary group $G$, as is seen easily by considering the effect on objects.
 (Thus the inverse functor, on objects, takes $(\gamma,x) \mapsto (\gamma^{-1}, \gamma \act x)$, just as with an ordinary transformation groupoid.)
 Analogously with the situation for groups, we can think of $(\C \wquot \G)^{(1)}$ as a semidirect product 2-group; and there is a canonical isomorphism between $\G\times \G \times \C$ and $\cat{P}$.
 We should check that this definition makes sense.

-\begin{lemma} The transformation $\cat{Cat}$-groupoid $\C \wquot \G$ is a well-defined groupoid internal to $\cat{Cat}$. \end{lemma} \begin{proof} To confirm this, we must check that the source, target, composition, identity inclusion and inverse functors are well defined, and satisfy the usual properties for a groupoid, primarily associativity and the left and right unit laws.
+\begin{theorem} The transformation $\cat{Cat}$-groupoid $\C \wquot \G$ is a well-defined groupoid internal to $\cat{Cat}$. \end{theorem} \begin{proof} To confirm this, we must check that the source, target, composition, identity inclusion and inverse functors are well defined, and satisfy the usual properties for a groupoid, primarily associativity and the left and right unit laws.

 The fact that the source and target maps are functors is obvious, since they are just the projection from a product, and $\hat{\Phi}$ respectively.
 The first is necessarily a functor, while the second is a functor by definition.